Danncode10/Work1/Docs/DannFramework_docs/Phase 1: Project Planning & Problem Definition.md

 ### **Questions**

 - **What are MUST-HAVE features?**
-    - Functional website with user authentication
+    - Functional website (no forced login)
     - Display a comprehensive list of natural ingredients with:
         - Proven Benefits
         - Risks & Warnings